Visually Descriptive Language Model for Vector Graphics Reasoning: Acknowledgments

-We present \oursfull, a novel approach designed to address the limitations of large multimodal models in performing precise low-level perception and reasoning tasks in vector graphics.
-By leveraging SVG representations and introducing an intermediate symbolic abstraction, \oursfull enables precise capture of low-level visual features as well as direct use of LLMs and LMMs for generalization. \oursfull not only outperforms existing state-of-the-art LMMs such as GPT-4o but also enhances interpretability through its disentangled perception and reasoning process.
-The limitations of this work primarily stem from the capability of the SVG-to-\blabbr{} perception module.
-Although the \blabbr{} has already shown significant promise with a limited ontology and a fully synthesized training dataset, it is mainly designed for handling 2D vector graphics with basic primitives.
-Future directions include building a more general intermediate representation that has a broader coverage and can be extended from 2D vector graphics to 3D and natural images.

-\subsubsection{Acknowledgments}
+\ours represents an initial step to constructing a descriptive intermediate representation for low-level visual reasoning.
+While our results strongly support this proof of concept, several limitations remain, highlighting directions for future work.

+First, due to the scarcity of end-to-end instructional tuning data (discussed in \S\ref{subsec:image-to-svg}), the current SVG-to-PVD model is constrained to compositions of simple primitives, for which we can synthesize data without requiring annotation.
+To enhance PVD's generalization across more diverse domains, we identify several possible improvements.
+For instance, incorporating human-created vector graphics with procedural annotations could enrich the ontology and training dataset.
+Additionally, integrating visual search~\cite{vsearch} during inference could facilitate the conversion of focused regions or parts into PVD, enabling multi-step perception and reasoning.
+Second, SVG and PVD are inherently designed for representing 2D vector graphics.
+Future research is needed to develop a more general intermediate representation that extends beyond 2D vector graphics to encompass 3D structures and natural images.

+\section{Acknowledgments}

-This research is based upon work supported by U.S. DARPA ECOLE Program No. \#HR00112390060.
+This research is based upon work supported by U.S. DARPA ECOLE Program No. \#HR00112390060, AFOSR YIP FA9550-23-1-0127, ONR N00014-23-1-2355, ONR YIP N00014-24-1-2117, ONR MURI N00014-24-1-2748, and the Stanford Institute for Human-Centered AI (HAI).
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of DARPA, or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein.